- Activity Level: moderate

 - Registered?: aca, akc

-Maltese Breed Profile
+Maltese Dog Breed Information

 The Maltese is a popular toy dog breed with ancient origins.
 Dating back over 2 millennia to Greece, it is by far the oldest toy dog breed in existence.
 The original breed was almost lost between the 17th and 18th centuries when attempts were made to make the breed too small.
 A lack of advanced veterinary care and no knowledge of how to care for a “tea-cup” size breed led to the Maltese breed almost disappearing completely.
 Luckily, the dog breed was saved.